trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 I think the main takeaway looking at these calculations is that many of these numbers are small numbers on the scale of modern computers!

-## Hot set in RAM, rest on nVME
+## Hot set in RAM, rest on NVMe

 Given those numbers, I'll be using the "[your dataset fits in RAM](https://twitter.com/garybernhardt/status/600783770925420546?s=20)" paradigm of systems design.
 However it's a little more complicated since our dataset doesn't _actually_ fit in RAM.

 Storing all the historical tweets takes many terabytes of storage.
 But probably 99% of tweets viewed are from the last few days.
-This means we can use a hybrid of RAM+nVME+HDDs attached to our machine in a tiered cache:
+This means we can use a hybrid of RAM+NVMe+HDDs attached to our machine in a tiered cache:

 - RAM will store our hot set cache and serve almost all requests, so most of our performance will only depend on the RAM cache.
 It's common to fit 512GB-1TB of RAM in a modern machine.
-- Modern nVME drives can store >8TB and do [over 1 million 4KB IO operations per second per drive](https://ci.spdk.io/download/performance-reports/SPDK_nvme_bdev_gen4_perf_report_2201.pdf) with latencies near 100us, and you can attach dozens of them to a machine.
+- Modern NVMe drives can store >8TB and do [over 1 million 4KB IO operations per second per drive](https://ci.spdk.io/download/performance-reports/SPDK_NVMe_bdev_gen4_perf_report_2201.pdf) with latencies near 100us, and you can attach dozens of them to a machine.
 That's enough to serve all tweets, but we can lower CPU overhead and add headroom by just using them for long tail tweets and probably the follower graph (since it only needs one IO op per timeline request).
 - Some extra 20TB HDDs can store the very old very cold tweets that are basically never accessed, especially at the 2x compression I saw with [zstd](http://facebook.github.io/zstd/) on tweet text from a [Kaggle dataset](https://www.kaggle.com/datasets/kazanova/sentiment140).

-However, super high performance tiering RAM+nVME buffer managers which can access the RAM-cached pages almost as fast as a normal memory access are mostly only [detailed and benchmarked in academic papers](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf).
+However, super high performance tiering RAM+NVMe buffer managers which can access the RAM-cached pages almost as fast as a normal memory access are mostly only [detailed and benchmarked in academic papers](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf).
 I don't know of any good well-maintained open-source ones, [LeanStore](https://dbis1.github.io/) is the closest.
-You don't just need tiering logic, but also an nVME write-ahead-log and checkpointing to ensure persistence of all changes like new tweets.
+You don't just need tiering logic, but also an NVMe write-ahead-log and checkpointing to ensure persistence of all changes like new tweets.
 This is one of the areas where running Twitter on one machine is more of a theoretical possibility than a pragmatic one.

-So I just prototyped a RAM-only implementation and I'll handwave away the difficulty of the buffer manager (and things like schema migrations) by saying it isn't that relevant to whether the performance targets are possible because most requests just hit RAM and [this paper shows that you can implement what is basically mmap with _much_ more efficient page faults](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf) for only a 10% overhead on non-faulting RAM reads.
+So I just prototyped a RAM-only implementation and I'll handwave away the difficulty of the buffer manager (and things like schema migrations) by saying it isn't that relevant to whether the performance targets are possible because most requests just hit RAM and [this paper shows that you can implement what is basically mmap with _much_ more efficient page faults](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf) for only a 10% latency hit on non-faulting RAM reads plus some TLB misses from not being able to use hugepages.
+Although the real overhead is on the writes and faulting reads and from the handful of cores taken up for logging writes and managing checkpointing, cache reads and evictions.

 ## My Prototype